 What is .Net core?

 Created by Microsoft, .Net Core is a cross-platform open-source framework used to build an app that can run on any platform.
 It’s a new framework written from scratch to build cross-platform apps that can work on any platform like Linux, Windows, or Mac.
-Earlier, the .Net framework was language independent but with the introduction of .Net core, it is language and platform-independent.
+Earlier, the .Net framework was language independent but with the introduction of the .Net core, it is language and platform-independent.

 What can be done with .Net core?